Visitors Guide W

 You need to notify the relevant authorities about a month before.
 (We can do this for you).
 You need to fill out a notice of intention to marry and provide copies of birth certificates, divorce papers if applicable, and passport details.
 (Also see our Weddings Vanuatu site)

-The Lord Mayor of Port Vila (or a qualified celebrant) conducts the civil ceremony and this is an example of what you could get in a Vanuatu wedding package:
+A pastor or celebrant conducts the civil ceremony and this is an example of what you could get in a Vanuatu wedding package:

 - Wedding coordination